rohitect/kraven-spring-boot-starter/README.md

 - Test your APIs directly from the documentation
 - Debug Feign client calls to external services
-- Monitor your Kafka topics and messages
+- Monitor your Kafka topics and messages (with the Kafka plugin)
 - Track your application's performance metrics
 - Generate thread dumps when things go wrong
 - All from a single, beautiful interface that doesn't make your eyes bleed